KevinBelien/ngx-emoji-picker-docs/docs/getting-started/installation.md

 @import '@chit-chat/ngx-emoji-picker/styles/core.css';
 ```

-For more information on styling and how to customize SCSS variables like colors and fonts, please refer to the [**Styles section**](/docs/reference/styles).
+For more information on styling and how to customize SCSS variables like colors and fonts, please refer to the [**Styling section**](/docs/styling).

 ## Usage